Are you thinking of selling put options for weekly or monthly income? If so, you came to the right place.

 Put selling scenario #2

 Using the same SPY from scenario #1, today, the SPY trades for $316.58.
 You sell 1 weekly put option contract, out of the money ($310 strike) that expires July 17, 2020, for $2.
-You’ll need enough collateral to be able to buy 100 shares of the SPY for a total outlay of $31000.00, should the contract be exercised.
+You’ll need enough collateral to be able to buy 100 shares of the SPY.
+The total outlay would be $31,000.00, should the contract be exercised.

 And like before, you’ve earned $200 from selling the put option.
 Indeed, that’s the put option income you get to keep.
 Also, don’t forget, it lowers your cost to buy the SPY by $200, should you be exercised.